 One caution in implementing grit or hardiness as a measure of resilience is the potential ethical quagmire of perpetuating the belief that individual effort will necessarily equal success.
 When considering the impact of grit or hardiness, the culture or conditions in an organization must be evaluated.
 The soil must be fertile for the effects of grit and hardiness to take root and translate to resilience.
-An example is the danger of attributing failure to a lack of grit rather than to the unjust or unequal social environments that may exist.
 The leader must develop a culture of success and should not expect individuals to dig in and get the job done if they do not have access to the necessary resources.
 Rather than harnessing the power of perseverance toward a goal, this situation would force the need for grit because of a lack of support.
 This scenario should be avoided.
 In a military organization, the responsibility of ensuring proper resources exist to complete the mission lies with the unit's leadership, specifically the commander.